Author: Mariko Tamaki

-A boy, a body, a girl, a secret.
-From award-winning author Mariko Tamaki, Cold is a haunting YA novel about a shocking murder in a quiet town and four students who knew too much and said too little.
+A boy, a murder, a girl, a secret.
+From award-winning author Mariko Tamaki comes Cold, a haunting YA novel about a shocking crime, told by a boy who died—and a girl who wants to know why.

 Who was Todd Mayer, and why don't any of his fellow students at Albright Academy seem to know, or want to say, anything about him?

 Todd Mayer is dead.
 Now a ghost, hovering over his body, recently discovered in a snow covered park, naked and frozen.
 As detectives investigate Todd's homicide, talking to the very people linked to the events leading to his death, Todd replays the choice that led him to his end.

 Georgia didn't know Todd.
 But ever since she heard about his death, she can’t stop thinking about him.
 Maybe because they’re both outcasts at their school, or because they’re both queer.
 Maybe because the story of Todd people keep telling feels like a lot of fake stories Georgia has heard people tell.
 Plus Georgia has a feeling she’s seen Todd somewhere before, somewhere he wasn’t supposed to be.